 Stembile Naming’ona, teacher, Biwi Primary School, Malawi

 - For reading, the increase in reading scores was twice as high for children in the intervention schools over those in the control schools.

 - The intervention eliminated the gender gap between boys and girls.
 In control schools, girls fell behind boys, whereas girls performed as well as boys in intervention schools.

-- The evidence highlighted by the research reflects that accelerated learning is taking place (for example, a 47% increase in learning gains for UT intervention schools compared to the control schools).
+- The evidence highlighted by the research reflects that accelerated learning is taking place (for example, a 47% increase in learning gains for Unlocking Talent intervention schools compared to the control schools).

 - In March 2018, reports showed 90,000 children from 110 primary schools had seen a massive improvement in their learning.